rojberr/mailsender/README.md

 https://aws.amazon.com/de/ses/pricing/
 https://aws.amazon.com/ses/

+## Usage

-__It was however deployed beforehand and is still accessible here:__
+__This API was however deployed beforehand and is still accessible here:__
 (it will still throw an error because of refused connection to smtp server - working on that 🏗️)

 👉  [m4ilsender.herokuapp.com/](https://m4ilsender.herokuapp.com/)

+To easily build a docker image and host it:
+- [Install Docker](https://docs.docker.com/get-docker/) on your system and build an image by typing:

+- then run the docker-compose.yml:

+> docker-compose.yml up

 # TODO